 If one person is remote, everyone is remote.

 A team with some people in a single location and others who are remote should treat meetings as if everyone is remote.
 That means everyone should call in from separate rooms/spaces.

-“Even if people are in the same physical space (e.g. conf room) do all the meetings through the same video chat (we use Zoom).
+“Even if people are in the same physical space (e.g. conference room) do all the meetings through the same video chat (we use Zoom).
 Why?
-Equalizes the experience — no muffled voices because the speaker is too far, or off camera banter that leaves out the remote person.”
+Equalizes the experience—no muffled voices because the speaker is too far, or off camera banter that leaves out the remote person.”

 Everett Harper, CEO & Co-founder of Truss

 2) Experiment with what makes you most productive

 It’s easy to fall into the trap of thinking you should be able to sit down at your home office desk in the morning and seamlessly crank out work until nightfall.
 But without the built-in discipline and natural breaks of an office, things can easily fall apart.

 It’s up to you to build the best way for yourself to work remotely.